osoc/side-by-slide-panel/README.md

 #### Methods

-`.sidepanel()`: The main functionality.
-Returns a new instance so that you can chain it.
+`.sidepanel(opts)`: The main functionality.
+Returns a new instance so that you can chain it. `opts` is an object.
+The only options available is `side`, for defining a left or right sidebar.
+Defaults to left (`{side: 'left'}`).
+You do not have to provide the sidebar's width, it will be calculated automatically.

 `.toggle()`: Programmatically toggle the sidepanel.
 Should be used on a instance, for example if you want to create a sidepanel that will be hidden by default.